opencord/cord/docs/build_internals.md

 ### Profile

-The set of CORD services brought into XOS, the service graph, and other per-profile configuration for a CORD deployment.
+The set of services that XOS on-boards into CORD -- the  _Service Graph_, and other per-profile configuration for a CORD deployment.
 These are located in `platform-install/profile_manifests`.

-## Config generation overview
+## Config Generation Overview

 When a command to generate config such as `make PODCONFIG=rcord-mock.yml config` is run, the following steps happen:

-1. The Pod Config file is read, in this case `genconfig/rcord-mock.yml`, which specifies the scenario and profile.
+1. The POD Config file is read, in this case `genconfig/rcord-mock.yml`, which specifies the scenario and profile.
 2. The Scenario config file is read, in this case `scenario/mock/config.yml`.
-3. The contents of these files are combined into a master config variable, with the Pod Config overwriting any config set in the Scenario.
+3. The contents of these files are combined into a master config variable, with the POD Config overwriting any config set in the Scenario.
 4. The entire master config is written to `genconfig/config.yml`.
 5. The `inventory_groups` variable is used to generate an ansible inventory file and put in `genconfig/inventory.ini`.
 6. Various variables are used to generate the makefile config file `genconfig/config.mk`.
 This sets the targets invoked by `make build`

-Note that the combination of the Pod and Scenaro config in step #3 is not a merge - if you define an item in the root of the Pod Config that has subkeys, it will overwrite every subkey defined in the Scenario.
-This is most noticable when setting the `inventory_groups` or `docker_image_whitelist` variable - if changing either in a Pod Config, you must recreate the entire structure or list.
+Note that the combination of the POD and Scenaro config in step #3 is not a merge.
+If you define an item in the root of the POD Config that has subkeys, it will overwrite every subkey defined in the Scenario.
+This is most noticable when setting the `inventory_groups` or `docker_image_whitelist` variable.
+If changing either in a POD Config, you must recreate the entire structure or list.
 This may seem inconvenient, but other list or tree merging strategies lack a way to remove items from a tree structure.

-## Build process overview
+## Build Process Overview

 The build process is driven by running `make`.
 The two most common makefile targets are `config` and `build`, but there are also utility targets that are